aescobarr/nhc-georef/README.md

 LOCAL_DATAFILE_ROOT_DIRECTORY = 'helpfile_uploads'

 # Geoserver params
+# The workspace and user should have been created in the previous step "Geoserver install and basic setup"
 # Workspace in which the layers will be stored
 GEOSERVER_WORKSPACE = 'SOME_WORKSPACE'
 # Geoserver user